Get the answers you need to learn more about the SunTrust Graduate Business School Loan

-The SunTrust Graduate Business School Loan has four repayment options:
+The SunTrust Graduate Business School Loan has several repayment options to choose from:4

 Immediate Repayment: Begin making monthly principal and interest payments approximately 45 days following the last disbursement of funds.

-Interest-Only Repayment: Pay only the accrued monthly interest while in school; principal and interest payments begin six months after graduation or dropping below half-time status.
+Interest-Only Repayment: Pay only the accrued monthly interest while in school; principal and interest payments begin six months after graduation or dropping below half-time status.7

-Why do I need to complete an Applicant (Borrower) Self-Certification Form?
+Why is an Applicant (Borrower) Self-Certification Form required?